-and a thousand other things which they can
+and a thousand other things which they car

 and will sell at such prices as to defy

 any small stock to compete

 with us,

 as everybody has seen for the last year.

+Believing still that the

+ONE PRICE SYSTEM

+Is the only way to sell goods, with prompt

-Believing still that the bug to any one.
-Knowing that the People are Best Judges, we cordially invite all
+attention, without decention or humbug to any one.
+Knowing that the People are Best Fudges,

+we cordially invite all.